scoutforpets/bookshelf-encrypt-columns/README.md

 # bookshelf-encrypt-columns

-This [Bookshelf.js](https://github.com/tgriesser/bookshelf) plugin enables you to define which model columns are encrypted.
+This [Bookshelf.js](https://github.com/tgriesser/bookshelf) plugin enables you to define which model columns are encrypted on save/update.
+Those columns will also be automatically decrypted when fetched.

 ## Installation